-Marking criteria and standards (Report 2000 words):
+Marking criteria and standards (Report 2000 words)- 60%

-- 1. Relevance of your answer to the case study questions
+- 1. Relevance of your answer to the case study question

 - 2. Originality and creative thought

-- 3. Up-to-date research on the topic
+- 3. Up-to-date research of the topic

-- 4. Clarity of the expressions
+- 4. Clarity of expressions

-- 5. Supporting documents for arguments
+- 5. Supporting documentation for arguments

+- 6. Proper acknowledgement of sources and appropriate referencing using Harvard Referencing

-- 6. Logical planning and sequence
+- 7. Logical planning and sequence

-- 7. Proper acknowledgement of sources and appropriate referencing using Harvard Referencing style
+- 8. Proper acknowledgement of sources and appropriate referencing using Harvard Referencing style

-- 8. Overall presentation including correct grammar, spelling and punctuation
+- 9. Overall presentation, including correct grammar, spelling, and punctuation

+- 10. Use of inclusive language
-- 9. Adequate research reflecting engagement with set readings, text(s), journals and other relevant materials.

-You are requested to cite at least eight (8) references in the report using the Harvard Referencing System, including at least five (5) academic journal articles.
-An omission to include five academic journal articles or incorrect use of the Harvard Referencing System will result in a failure for the referencing component.
+- 11. Adequate research, reflecting engagement with set readings, text(s), journals and other relevant materials.
+You are requested to cite at least Eight (8) references in the report using the Harvard System, including at least Five (5) academic journal articles.
+An omission to include four academic journal articles or incorrect use of the Harvard Referencing System will result in a failure for the referencing component.